Integrate GitLab with Zero Trust Network Access

-In this topic, you will find general instructions on how to integrate GitLab with Portnox™ Conditional Access for Applications.
+In this topic, you will find general instructions on how to integrate GitLab with Portnox™ Zero Trust Network Access using the conditional access method.

 Create a Portnox Cloud application configuration